There are so many different types of yoga. And that’s a good thing because there’s nothing like yoga for creating positivity in your life.

 Kripalu is like other forms of yoga but with a twist.
 It teaches that the body is the best teacher, and that we must accept the body as it is in order to grow.

 Given that Kripalu is based no self compassion, it’s not surprising that this is a gentle form of yoga that is slow.
 It also uses meditation to take compassion even further.

-Is Kripalu Yoga Right For You?
+Is Kripalu Yoga The Right Type Of Yoga For You?

 Because Kripalul yoga is soft and slow it is ideal for the elderly and for people who are out of shape.
 The gentleness of the practice extends to the mind too.
 It will teach you to be more compassionate to yourself (something many people could benefit from).

 Benefits of Kripalu Yoga